airosa/sdmx-prototype-json/proto-20121115/field-guide.md

 Data object is a container for the data and reference metadata.
 Data object contains either an observation field or an attributes field or both.
 It normally contains also a dimensions field.
-Example:
+Example series:

     {
       "dimensions": [ 0, 0, 0, 0, 0, 0 ],